Edmond Baird Ryckman

 Edmond Baird Ryckman, PC (April 15, 1866 – January 11, 1934) was a Canadian politician.

+Born in Huntingdon, Canada East, he moved with his family to Kingston, Canada West, and then Guelph.
+He was educated at Brantford Collegiate Institute, the University of Toronto, and Osgoode Hall.
 His father, E.B.
 Ryckman, was a Methodist minister.

-He was educated at Brantford Collegiate Institute, the University of Toronto, and Osgoode Hall.
+After graduating from law school, Ryckman formed the commercial and corporate law firm Ryckman, Kirkpatrick, Kerr and MacInnes, which represented Canadian companies including Molson Bank.

-Born in Huntingdon, Canada East, he was first elected to the House of Commons of Canada for the riding of Toronto East in the 1921 federal election.
+He was first elected to the House of Commons of Canada for the riding of Toronto East in the 1921 federal election.
 A Conservative, he was re-elected in 1925, 1926, and 1930.

 In 1926, he was the Minister of Public Works in the short lived cabinet of Arthur Meighen; when he accepted the post he resigned his position as president of the Dunlop Tire and Rubber Goods Company.

 From 1930 to 1933, he was the Minister of National Revenue.